John Banville: Commentary

 Christopher Benfey, “Doubling Back”, review of Ancient Light, by John Banville, in The New York Times (9 Nov.
 2012), “Books”. ‘[...]
 Two traumatic events from the past hang in the narrative balance.
 First, there is Cleave’s love affair, in the spring and summer he was 15, with the 35-year-old mother of his best friend, Billy Gray, in the “tight little town” near the Irish coast where he grew up.
 And, second, there is the suicide, four decades later, of his own troubled daughter, Cass, under mysterious circumstances in the Ligurian coastal town of Portovenere, on the bay where Shelley drowned. / What brings these two events - or, rather, Cleave’s shape-shifting memory of them - together is the movie, in which he will play Axel Vander, a famous literary critic with an unsavory past.
 Cleave learns the puzzling detail that Vander also happened to be in Portovenere when Cass, a specialist in arcane literary theory, plunged to her death.
 Readers might remember a younger Cleave as the ghost-haunted narrator of Banville’s 2001 midlife crisis novel, Eclipse.
 Those who have also read his 2003 novel, Shroud, the second installment in what can now be seen as a trilogy, will know a great deal more about Vander and Cass than Cleave does - “cleave,” that cloven word that means both “to adhere” and its opposite, “to divide.”’
 [Cont.]

 Christopher Benfey (“Doubling Back”, in The New York Times, 9 Nov.
 2012) - cont.: ‘Division is the driver of Ancient Light, a tangled tale in which everything has a double.
 Axel anagrammatically scrambles Alex; Mrs. Gray, his matronly inamorata, may or may not be a woman first glimpsed on a bicycle in “taut suspenders and pearly-white satin knickers”; the self-destructive movie star Dawn Devonport (note the double consonants) portrays the suicidal Cass; the memoir Cleave is writing bleeds into the movie he is making.
 Meanwhile, the exploits of the fictional Axel Vander are based on the real-life career of the critic Paul de Man, who, unknown to his admirers until his posthumous exposure, contributed articles during World War II to a pro-Nazi, anti-Semitic journal in Belgium and later wrote brilliantly about Shelley. / And then, of course, there is the doubling inherent in the actor’s profession, “this absurd trade in which I have spent my life pretending to be other people, above all pretending not to be myself.”
 After a lifetime on the stage, however, Cleave has curiously little to say about memorable roles or leading ladies.
 Stray remarks about the theater tend to be excuses to talk about something else, lapses in memory, for example (“Gary Fonda in ‘The Grapes of Noon’?”), or “the incoherence and manifold nature of what used to be considered the individual self.”’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Alex Clark, ‘Giving up the ghosts’, review of Ghosts by John Banville, in The Guardian (16 Sept.
 2000): ‘The narrator of Eclipse, Alexander Cleave, is a classical actor who has recently corpsed during a first-night speech and fled, reputation in tatters, into self-imposed exile.
 Despite a sense of enfolding mental crisis, his narcissism remains largely intact, much to the exasperation and despair of his abandoned wife, Lydia, who accurately detects in his return to his mother’s old, creaky house the curse of arrested development. [...]
 If the psychological wranglings of the situation are familiar - the unresolved detritus of childhood, the fruitless search for an authentic sense of self - then the language and tone in which they are conveyed makes them hard to recognise, not in the sense that they are unconvincing, but because the mental trauma they provoke is near impossible to unpick.
 “Making strange”, in the idiom of Cleave’s provincial town, is used to describe the upset of a frightened child when confronted by an unknown adult, and Cleave is indeed estranged from himself and from the world about him.
-Stranded in a past that has no use for him, he is plagued by delusion and suspended in a state of “transcendent tipsiness”, an alienation that renders him both pitiful and monstrous. / Banville’s flighted prose, in which atmosphere is evoked through a dripfeed of lyricism, is superbly suited to his subject matter; his willed patience and defiant wordiness resonate with an almost unbearable sense of claustrophobia and the lurid excess of breakdown.’ ’ (See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+Stranded in a past that has no use for him, he is plagued by delusion and suspended in a state of “transcendent tipsiness”, an alienation that renders him both pitiful and monstrous. / Banville’s flighted prose, in which atmosphere is evoked through a dripfeed of lyricism, is superbly suited to his subject matter; his willed patience and defiant wordiness resonate with an almost unbearable sense of claustrophobia and the lurid excess of breakdown.’ ’ (See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [ top ]